informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### tuple.templateVariables : <code>Object</code>
-An object of what is available in templating environment for this tuple
+An object of what is available in templating environment for this tuple it has the following attributes:
+- values
+- rowName
+- uri

 **Kind**: instance property of [<code>Tuple</code>](#ERMrest.Tuple)
 <a name="ERMrest.Tuple+update"></a>